-Each year, LMSA National bestows the Dr. Phil DeChavez Mentor of the Year Award in recognition of a physician, faculty member, or other professional who has provided outstanding mentorship and support to members of the organization.
-Nominations for this award are solicited prior to the annual LMSA National Conference.
+Each year, LMSA National presents the Dr. Phil DeChavez Mentor of the Year Award to honor a physician, faculty member, or other professional who has provided exceptional mentorship and support to members of the organization.
+Nominations for this award are requested prior to the annual LMSA National Conference.

-While nominees do not need to be mentors on a national level, they must demonstrate the qualities that Dr. DeChavez possessed, such as compassion, dedication, selflessness, commitment to decreasing health disparities in the Latino community, increasing representation of Latinos in medicine, and passion for molding the next generation of medical leaders
+While nominees are not required to be mentors on a national scale, they must exhibit the qualities exemplified by Dr. DeChavez, including compassion, dedication, selflessness, a commitment to reducing health disparities in U.S. Latina/Latino/Latinx, Hispanic, or individuals of Spanish origin (e.g., Mexican, Cuban, Puerto Rican, etc.) [LHS+] communities, increasing the representation of LHS+-identified individuals in medicine, and a passion for shaping the next generation of medical leaders.

 About The Namesake: Dr. Philip DeChavez

 Philip M. DeChavez M.D.
 M.P.H. was born of humble beginnings.
 His experience growing up on the west side of San Antonio, Texas, was a driving factor in his life, as he both experienced and bore witness to the hardships Latinos face in education and the everyday.
 After graduating from high school, he enlisted in the Army and served as a combat medic in Operation Desert Storm.
 The first in his family to attend college, he received his Bachelor’s of Science degree from Morgan State University, graduating Summa Cum Laude as valedictorian.
 Dr. DeChavez then went on to pursue his medical degree and complete his internship at the University of Pennsylvania.
 After completing his residency in Family Medicine, he received his Masters of Public Health at Harvard University as a Commonwealth Fund Fellow in Minority Health Policy.